 What do you believe to be the greatest strength of studio-based, architectural education as it exists today?

-What is unique about architectural education is that it is such a nimble, open platform for learning that is based upon being able to debate topics and quickly support those topics with visuals so you can effectively communicate your ideas.
-Learning this skill is worth an immense amount and is one of our biggest strengths.
+What is unique about architectural education is that it is such a nimble, open platform for learning that is based upon being able to debate topics and quickly support those topics with visuals so you can effectively communicate your ides.
+Learning this skill is worth an immense amount and one of our biggest strengths.

 Another strength is our ability to dissect a subject from the micro to macro scale simultaneously.
 This skill is extremely relevant today, especially with the larger socio-economic and sustainability issues, and I think most professions have a difficult time grappling with.